MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: MangaVQA: A Novel Benchmark for Multimodal Context Understanding

-\textbf{(2) Multimodal Understanding (274 questions): Questions that Require the Content Comprehension in the Images.} These questions go beyond simple answer word extraction and require comprehending the context within the manga.
+\textbf{(2) Descriptive Answering (286 questions): Questions that Require Contextual or Explanatory Responses.} These questions go beyond simple answer word extraction and require comprehending the context within the manga.
 We include one example in the middle of Fig.~\ref{fig:MangaVQA}.
 The question is ``What changes did the catcher notice in the batter?''.
-The correct answer is ``He used to stand with an open stance, but now he stands with a closed stance.''.
+The correct answer is ``He used to stand with an open stance, but now he stands with a closed stance''.
 This category allows us to evaluate whether the LMM can not only recognize the dialogue but also understand its underlying meaning in the context of the narrative.

-\textbf{(3) Image Understanding (20 questions): Questions Solvable without Referring to the Text in the Image.} Finally, we designed a small set of questions that can be answered without referring to the text within the images.
-We include one example on the right of Fig.~\ref{fig:MangaVQA}.
-The question is ``What was the man in the bottom right corner attempting to attack?''.
-The answer is ``Baby''.
-This category relies purely on the visual depiction of characters and their actions, allowing the LMMs to infer the correct answer even in the absence of dialogue.
-We consider that including such questions provides a broader assessment of the LMM's capability for the manga understanding.